Toggle: English / Spanish

 - Problems with the sense of smell

-Bromocriptine and cabergoline are drugs that reduce prolactin levels in both men and women.
-Some people have to take these drugs for life, but some people can stop taking them, especially if their tumor has disappeared from the MRI.
-If you stop taking the drug, however, there is a risk that the tumor may grow and produce prolactin again, especially if it is a large tumor.
+Medicine is usually successful in treating prolactinoma.
+Some people have to take these medicines for life.
+Some people can stop taking them, especially if their tumor has disappeared from the MRI.
+But there is a risk that the tumor may grow and produce prolactin again, especially if it is a large tumor.

-The outlook depends on the success of medical treatment or surgery.
+The outlook is usually excellent, but depends on the success of medical treatment or surgery.
 Getting tested to check whether the tumor has returned after treatment is important.

-Treatment for prolactinoma may change the levels of other hormones in the body, especially if surgery is performed.
+Treatment for prolactinoma may change the levels of other hormones in the body, especially if surgery or radiation is performed.

 High levels of estrogen or testosterone may be involved in the growth of a prolactinoma.
-Women with prolactinomas should be followed closely during pregnancy, and should discuss this tumor with their health care provider before taking birth control pills.
+Women with prolactinomas should be followed closely during pregnancy.
+They should discuss this tumor with their health care provider before taking birth control pills.

 See your health care provider if you have any symptoms of prolactinoma.